Absolutely not. All of my bones, insect wings, and animal remains are ethically sourced.

-For me, “ethically sourced” means that the animal (from which I am using the bones or parts) was not intentionally killed by a human.
+For me, “Ethically Sourced” means that the animal or insect (from which I am using the bones or parts) was not intentionally killed by a human.
 The only exception I allow is when the animal is humanely hunted for the purpose of harvesting the meat for food.

 What is an owl pellet?